Yanko Georgiev: Septemvri Sofia

 On 18 June 2017 he signed with the newly promoted to Bulgarian First League team of Septemvri Sofia together with his teammates from Neftohimic last season - Ivan Valchanov and Vladislav Romanov.
 He made his debut for the team on 11 August 2017 coming on as a substitute after Valentin Galev received an injury in the 20th minute of the match against CSKA Sofia.

 Krumovgrad

 In June 2023, Georgiev joined newly promoted Krumovgrad.

 Septemvri Sofia (second spell)

 In June 2025, following Krumovgrad's relegation to the Second League and the lack of clarity regarding the future financial situation with the club, he returned to Septemvri Sofia.

+Arda Kardzhali

+In June 2026, Georgiev put pen to paper on a deal with Arda Kardzhali.